-The Coach Gallery is currently open every afternoon from 12.30pm to 5.30pm from 29 October to 06 November.
+The Gallery of Coaches is currently open every Saturday and Sunday afternoon from 12.30pm to 6.30pm.

 Consult the detailed opening hours.